group9-exceed2021/Cyber-Ware/README.md

 - pipenv
 - mongoDB [optional]

-Note:

-- If you use Python3.8, it'll occur the error.
-  Read here how to fix: [issues #84](https://github.com/EveGroup/EveHolder/issues/84).

 ### Setup for Cyber Ware Web application

 Download the code from git using `git clone`.
 Do the following step to use this application.